Blogs

 WHAT DOES THE BIBLE SAY ABOUT BUILDING WALLS?

-“In this day and age, walls can be viewed with negative nuances but the truth with the matter is building walls is for many reasons, spiritually and physically.
-In the Christian belief, walls symbolizes divine protection spiritually for a faithful life and physically as boundaries for a peaceful environment on Earth for God’s people.
+“In this day and age, walls can be viewed with negative nuances, but the truth of the matter is, building walls is for many reasons, spiritually and physically.
+In the Christian belief, walls symbolize divine protection spiritually for a faithful life and physically as boundaries for a peaceful environment on Earth for God’s people.

-Physical boundaries are not a new norm in the world when we go back into history and it is always aligned with Biblical beliefs of the faithful ones and secularists alike.
+Physical boundaries are not a new norm in the world when we look back into history, and they have always aligned with Biblical beliefs of the faithful and secularists alike.

 In Revelation 21:12,” the New Jerusalem is described as having a great and high wall with twelve gates, symbolizing the perfect and eternal security of God’s redeemed people.”
 [Bible Hub]